 To a dog, there is no such thing as “fresh air.”
 Every breath of air is loaded with information.
 Dogs know about their world mostly by what arrives through scent.
 This book lets you see the world with a beginner’s mind as it unpacks the experience of a dog’s worldview as never before.
 Upon finishing it, you’ll reconsider your under-used sense of smell and how your own conscious experiences are shaped by your own biology and perceptions.
 One fascinating question is answered: “How does your dog always know what time you’ll get home from work?”
 Enjoy reading—I won’t spoil the surprise.

-This book is my “tell,” now a classic and translated in 30 different languages.
+This book is my “tell,” now a classic and translated into 30 different languages.
 At moments when feeling overwhelmed by the news or events in my life, or when I’m in need of an inspirational “soft reset,” I turn to this book.
 Lightman presents a collage of stories dreamed by Einstein about time and relativity.
 In one world, time is circular, so that people are fated to repeat triumphs and failures over and over.
 In another, there is a place where time stands still, visited by lovers and parents clinging to their children.
-In yet other, time moves more slowly with its distance from gravity, so some people have built their houses on stilts or in the mountains to defend themselves from the fragility of life.
-Each new dreamt world has its own rules and reality—each an adjacent possibility that will open your mind to alternative possibilities of awe, beauty and imagination.
+In yet others, time moves more slowly with its distance from gravity, so some people have built their houses on stilts or in the mountains to defend themselves from the fragility of life.
+Each new dream world has its own rules and reality—each an adjacent possibility that will open your mind to alternative possibilities of awe, beauty, and imagination.